fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 to other instances, if available, besides in how long we estimate that will be solved.
 All of that in a few simple lines!

+It's noteworthy that we didn't use the `fastify-plugin` wrapper in the `delay` factory.
+That's because we wanted the `onRequest` hook to only be set within that specific scope and not to the scope that called it (in our case, the main `server` object defined in `index.js`). `fastify-plugin` sets the `skip-override` hidden property, which has a practical effect of making whatever changes we make to our `fastify` object available to the upper scope.
+That's also why we used it with the `customerRoutes` plugin: we wanted those routes to be available to its calling scope, the `delay` plugin.
+For more info on that subject refer to [Plugins](../Reference/Plugins.md#handle-the-scope).

 Let's see how that behaves in action.
-If we fire our server up with `node index.js` and made a few requests to test things out.
+If we fired our server up with `node index.js` and made a few requests to test things out.
 These were the logs we'd see (some bloat was removed to ease things up):